If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 Then, take whatever baseline activities you are doing and see how you can amplify them.
 If you’re walking, take more steps.
 If you’re taking the stairs, go up and down a few extra times, and so on.

-With this simple strategy, you’ll make up for the activity you’d otherwise have been doing commuting into work.
+With this simple strategy, you’ll make up for the activity you’d otherwise have been doing commuting to work.

 15. Keep Things Simple